stanleytakamatsu/bonsai-api/README.md

 # About this repo

-This project has the purpose of studying to develop _Node.js API_ written in _Typescript_ following techniques of **_Object Oriented Programming, SOLID, Clean Architeture and many techniques_**.
+This project has the purpose of studying to develop _Node.js API_ written in _Typescript_ following techniques of **_Object Oriented Programming, SOLID, Clean Architecture and many techniques_**.

 It also serves as an example to follow the suggested architecture for personal or business projects and fully open for improvement.

-# About Dialogue
+# About Bonsai

-Dialogue is a simple communication project that uses _Socket.IO_ and _mongodb_ database.
+Bonsai is a simple restaurant booking application using _mongodb_ as database.

 # Requirement